Cooking On The Ranch

 Street style folded enchiladas in red chile sauce topped with radish and crunchy vegetables

 Red Chile Skillet Enchiladas, classic Mexican Street Food.
-Tortillas are dipped in a spicy red sauce, fried, folded and simply sprinkled with an assortment of small chopped crunchy vegetables.
+Tortillas are dipped in a rich New Mexico Red Chile Sauce, fried, folded and simply sprinkled with an assortment of small chopped crunchy vegetables.

 If you like these quick Mexican style light dinner options, try these Queso Fresco Quesadillas.
 Corn tortillas never had it so good.